-WP Rocket is a premium cache tool and my first choice for cache.
+WP Rocket is a premium cache tool and my first choice for the cache.

-This is not just because I’m using Kinsta as a host provider.
+This is not just because I’m using Kinsta as a hosting provider.
 They limit what I can and can’t use for my cache.
-Its because WP Rocket is awesome.
+It’s because WP Rocket is awesome.

 Recently Kinsta and WP Rocket worked together to bring the magic of using these two amazing services together for my Divi powered WordPress sites.

 It took me a while to configure the plugin so in this article I thought I would go over what I did and why I did it so you too can get some amazing results with your WP Rocket for Divi configuration.

 The Installation of WP Rocket for Divi

 To get started simply upload the plugin as you would any other.
 Once installed you active it and are taken to a configuration page.

 Once you are on the dashboard all I turned on was the sharing of analytics.
 I only turn this on for my personal sites that I own and am a director for.
-If it is a client site I would suggest you get your clients permission before sharing this data.
+If it is a client site I would suggest you get your client’s permission before sharing this data.